dart1492/quotes_app/README.md

 # quotes_app

 A small quotes app (how innovative!), made with Flutter and some additional packages.
 Just a practice project, with potentially cool featurews to be added later.
-#### This is still a row thing, and I plan to add some usefull functionality (like rating and sorting the quotes, tags, etc...) later!!!
+#### !!!
+This is still a row thing, and I plan to add some usefull functionality (like rating and sorting the quotes, tags, etc...) later.

 ## Main features
 - #### Post quotes